connexcs/docs/docs/anyedge/anyedge.md

  - Hash over authorization-username (Proxy-Authorization or "normal" authorization) - If a username is not found, weighted round-robin is used.
  - Random (using rand())
  - The first entry in set is chosen

+### Metrics
+The load balancer's CPS limit must be set.
+You can view both the CPS and the totals on the amounts of calls which have failed because the CPS was breached.

+Use the following graphs to view the metrics:

+1. CPS - Calls Per Second
+2. CPS Breach

 ### SIP Packet Validation
 Malformed packets can cause all sorts of problems for your internal network, such as, buffer overflow attacks.
 These problems can be stopped at the edge by selecting specific options when enabling SIP Packet Validation: